schlawiner/fu-rpg-frei-und-universell/03-the-characters.md

 <!-- **What is stopping you?** What obstacle or adver- sary is stopping you from getting what you want?   -->

-**Was bist du bereit du tun?** Was ist dein nächster Schritt auf dem Weg zu deinem Ziel?
+**Was bist du bereit zu tun?** Was ist dein nächster Schritt auf dem Weg zu deinem Ziel?
 Was würdest du tun, um es zu schaffen?

 <!-- **What will you do?** What is the next step to get what you want?
 What are you willing to do to succeed? -->

-> Tennessee Smith ist auf der Suche nach dem Götzen des Tot, einem Artefakt, das er schon seit Jahrzenten heiß begehrt.
+> Tennessee Smith ist auf der Suche nach dem Götzen des Toth, einem Artefakt, das er schon seit Jahrzenten heiß begehrt.
 Sein Rivale Giles Fishburne ist ebenfalls hinter dem Götzen her und scheint ihm fast immer einen Schritt voraus zu sein.
 Dieses Mal will Tennessee Smith es unbedingt schaffen und ist zu allem bereit, um an den Götzen zu gelangen - doch töten würde er dafür niemals.

 <!-- > Tennessee Smith is in search of the Idol of Tot, an artefact he has coveted for decades.
 His rival, Giles Fishburne is also a er the idol and always seems to be one step ahead.
 Tennessee is desperate to succeed this time and will do almost anything to get the idol - though he would never kill for it. -->